pipe-cd/tutorial/tutorial/content/en/15-prerequisites/_index.md

     - [TODO: WRITE HERE]
   - for Amazon ECS:
     - You can call [ECS APIs](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ecs/index.html) from your local to your AWS account.
-    - You have all of:
+    - You have all of: (i.e. all you need to create an ECS service)
       - a container image in the ECR Repository
       - an cluster of ECS
       - an ALB that an ECS service will receive traffic from